-Aaron Gate is an Olympic bronze medallist and six-time Commonwealth Games medallist.
-Gate won Olympic bronze medal in the Team Pursuit at the London 2012 Olympic Games.
-Ten years later, at the Birmingham 2022 Commonwealth Games, Gate won a staggering four gold medals, making history as the first ever New Zealander to win four golds at a single Games.
+Aaron Gate is an Olympic bronze medallist and six-time Commonwealth Games gold medallist.
+He won his first Olympic medal, a bronze in the Team Pursuit at the London 2012 Olympic Games.
+A decade later, at the Birmingham 2022 Commonwealth Games, Gate made history by winning four gold medals—more than any other New Zealander at a single Games.
+He claimed gold in the 4000m Individual Pursuit, 4000m Team Pursuit, Points Race, and the Road Race, and placed fourth in the Time Trial.
+His exceptional performance earned him the honour of being named Closing Ceremony flagbearer for the New Zealand Team.

 At the Olympic Games, swimming events are held in a pool measuring 50 metres in length.
 The four strokes of Olympic swimming events—for both individual and relay races—are breaststroke, butterfly, backstroke and front crawl; the front crawl is predominantly used in freestyle races, and as such the term freestyle is often used as a synonym for front crawl.